Paolo Uccello in Venice and Florence

 A few years ago, I was asked to accompany a writer in the city who was writing a book about Paolo Uccello.
 I expected to meet an art historian, but to my surprise, I found myself in front of a brilliant architect leading an international architecture studio, with degrees in both architecture and art history.

-I tried to contribute to his project by providing information on the possible logistics of a man from the 15th century in Venice (how he would have moved, traveled, and the situation in Venice at that time), where an artist active in the basilica would likely have lived.
+I contributed to his project by providing information on the possible logistics of a man from the 15th century in Venice (how he would have moved, traveled, and the situation in Venice at that time), where an artist active in the basilica would likely have lived.
 I showed him the city’s works whose attribution was debated, suggesting some essays by Italian historians.

 Three years later, I decided to write my first small contribution to Paolo’s possible activity in Venice.
-You will be able to read this publication of mine probably at the end of 2023.
+You will be able to read this publication of mine probably in 2025.
 The work, however, is in progress.

 The galleria Palazzo Cini, a visit to an hidden gem